TaskRuns

 - Example

-with a referencedTask
+TaskRunwith a referencedTask - Example

-- Example of Using custom
+TaskRunwith an embeddedTask - Example of Using custom

-credentials - Example of Running Step Containers as a Non Root User
+ServiceAccountcredentials - Example of Running Step Containers as a Non Root User

-In this example, a TaskRun
+In this example, a TaskRun named read-repo-run invokes and executes an existing

-reads the repository from the
+Task named read-task.
+This Task reads the repository from the

-“input” workspace
+“input” workspace.

 apiVersion: tekton.dev/v1 # or tekton.dev/v1beta1